hashicorp/vault-client-dotnet/docs/Auth.md

 <a name="tokenrenewself"></a>
 # **TokenRenewSelf**
-> void TokenRenewSelf (TokenRenewSelfRequest tokenRenewSelfRequest, string tokenMountPath = null)
+> void TokenRenewSelf (TokenRenewSelfRequest tokenRenewSelfRequest, string tokenMountPath = "token", TimeSpan? wrapTTL = null)

 This endpoint will renew the token used to call it and prevent expiration.